 Where should I keep the heater in my garage?

 It depends on your preference and the available space your garage has.
 If it’s an electric heater, it has to be placed closer to the electrical outlet.
-The same rule applies for natural gas-powered heaters to be near to the gas line.
+The same rule applies for natural gas-powered heaters to be near the gas line.
 You’re free of such inconvenience with Kerosene or Propane-powered heaters.

 However, the general rule is that you should place your heater in the coldest corner of your garage.
 And it should be pointed towards to center for getting the most efficiency out of it.